Last Updated: 08/10/2025

 Fruit and Vegetables

-Fresh food such as fruit and vegetables is irreplaceable, and should comprise at least 30% of the diet.
-Suitable fresh fruit and vegetables include pumpkin, sweet potato, leafy greens like spinach, celery, and bok choy, apple, carrot, peas, capsicum, and pear.
-Avocado, onion, garlic, and ginger are toxic to birds.
-Fresh food can be cut up into “chop,” which can then be refrigerated for up to a week, or can be fed as whole pieces of fruit and vegetables.
+Fresh food can be finely cut or grated into "chop" which can then be refrigerated for up to a week, or can be fed as whole pieces of fruit and vegetables.
 Fresh grass seeds are also a great addition when they are in season during the warmer months.

 Nuts

-Feeding Accessories
+Feeding accessories

 Metal feeding bowls are better than plastic bowls, as plastic bowls accumulate tiny scratches throughout their life, which then harbour harmful bacteria and are difficult to clean.
 It is best to get uncomplicated bowls and dishes, and avoid hooded dishes or feeders with multiple components as they don't stop your birds from being messy, and they're impossible to clean.
 Consider adding bird specific cleaning disinfectants to your home routine to help maintain freshness when sprouting seed and general cleaning of feed containers and cages.